-Laura Suter assesses the arguments for and against different structures side support staff.
-The team approach is the most popular, particularly with the most successful advisers.
-But while more than 80 per cent of the FT 400 advisers work in teams, this does not necessarily mean they are better.
-Wealthy individuals may be drawn to teams, skewing practice by committee does more personal touch while to offer a much deeper level say they are more accountable, as there is no one else to shoulder the blame if a client is dissatisfied.
+Those who work alone say they are more accountable, as there is no one else to shoulder the blame if a client is dissatisfied.
 Peter Rohr, managing director at Merrill Lynch's Private Banking and Investment Group (PBIG) in Philadelphia and a sole practitioner, says: "I never wanted to drive down the road sharing the steering wheel.
 If there was a mistake made, I wanted it to be on me."

 He adds that not having to consult with a team means he can react more quickly to markets and clients.
-Another sole practitioner, Fane Opperman, managing director of investments at Opperman Financial Group of Wells Fargo Advisors in San Jose, California, agrees: "Running a Clients are likely to get
+Another sole practitioner, Fane Opperman, managing director of investments at Opperman Financial Group of Wells Fargo Advisors in San Jose, California, agrees: "Running a not usually work that well."
+Those in partnership may advisers claim to offer a decisions but say they make clients and so can spend more time on each one.
+The 2012 FA Insight study of advisory firms, Growth by Design, showed the average solo adviser has 78 clients compared with 57 for each adviser working in a team.